-The magnificent Mata Shri Bajreshwari Devi Temple is an ancient treasure of India that holds a bunch of various mythological stories.
-The temple is dedicated to the goddess Devi Vajreshwari who is considered to be the goddess of lightning.
-While visiting the temple, you can also see the statue of Devi Vajreshwari in the form of Pindi, situated in the main shrine.
-This place is perfect for history lovers to quench their thirst of curiosity.
+The magnificent Mata Shri Bajreshwari Devi Temple is a treasure trove of several mythological stories.
+Dedicated to the Goddess Devi Vajreshwari who is considered as the goddess of lightning, this temple is a must-visit for any spiritual lover.
+While visiting the temple, you can see the statue of Devi Vajreshwari in the form of Pindi, situated in the main shrine.
+This place is perfect for history lovers to quench their thirst for curiosity.
 Apart from the historical nuances, you will be fascinated with the fine architecture that is designed in the Nagar style.
+Planning to visit the temple?
+Then the most suitable timings would be between 6 AM-9 PM.
+Apart from this, the months of May-June are also a good time to visit Kangra.

 According to history, it is believed that the temple was constructed by the Pandavas at the time of Mahabharata.
 Yes, as the legends go, one day, Goddess Durga appeared in their dream and told them she was in the Nagarkot village and if the Pandavas wanted to receive her grace and protection, then, they should make a temple for her.
 It is believed that the same night, the Pandavas had erected an enchanting temple.
 However, in 1905, an earthquake had destroyed the temple.
 But it was rebuilt soon by the government.

 According to the legend, when Goddess Sati sacrificed herself for Lord Shiva during her father's yajna.
 Lord Shiva took Maa Sati on his shoulders and started doing Tandav; expressing his anger.
 Thus, in order to stop him from destructing the world, Lord Vishnu had to intervene and divided her body into 51 parts.
-It is believed that her left chest fell at the spot and from then on, the place is known to as the Shakti Peetha.
+It is believed that her left chest fell at the spot where the temple stands today, and from then on, the place is known as the Shakti Peetha.

-Temple of Bhairava.
-In the temple premise, you get the fortune to visit the temple of Lord Bhairva; who played a prominent part in various mythological stories of Hinduism.
+1. Temple of Bhairava.
+In the temple premise, you get the fortune to visit the shrine of Lord Bhairva; who played a prominent part in various mythological stories of Hinduism.

-Ancient sculpture of Maa Durga.
+3. Ancient Sculpture of Maa Durga.
 The magnificent ancient sculpture of Maa Durga is also situated within the temple premises.
 It is believed that the sculpture dates back to the 6th century.

-Aarti.
+4. Aarti.
 The morning and evening aarti is one of the significant activities to participate in.
-If you are visiting the temple, make sure you are not missing the Aarti as it is an important ritual.
-It is believed that attending Aarti is a healing process.
+If you are visiting the temple, make sure you are not missing the Aarti as it is a very significant ritual.
+Many believe that attending this Aarti can be a healing process.

-Devi-Charnamrit.
-When you are into the beautiful temple, you can take the Charnamrit to sip which is believed to be one of the important rituals and comes with great fortune.
+5. Devi-Charnamrit.
+When you are into the beautiful temple, you can take the Charnamrit to sip.
+It is believed to be one of the important rituals and many believe that following it reverently comes with great fortune.

 By Air.
 The nearest airport is Kangra Airport that is distant with 8-9 Kilometres.
 So, after landing at the airport, you can hire local modes of transport to reach the temple.